2.0 Recruitment and Employment

 The University's policy regarding the employment of relatives is set forth in the nepotism provision of the Conflict of Interest Policy.
 The policy does not prohibit the appointment of more than one member of a family to the same academic department or to another position within the University.

 No Governor, officer, faculty or employee shall participate, either directly or indirectly, in a decision to appoint or hire an employee of the University, either part-time or full-time, who is related to such person within the fourth degree of consanguinity (blood) or affinity (marriage).
-It also shall be a violation of this policy for an employee to supervise, either directly or indirectly, the work of another employee who is related within such fourth degree or affinity, unless the supervisory role is specifically approved by the pertinent department head, by the pertinent division chair, by the academic dean and by the chancellor.
+It also shall be a violation of this policy for an employee to supervise, either directly or indirectly, the work of another employee who is related within such fourth degree or affinity, unless the supervisory role is specifically approved by the pertinent department head, by the pertinent associate dean, by the academic dean and by the chancellor.
 Should a head, chair or dean be directly involved, approval of all higher administrative levels will be required.
 An employee may not be permitted to make judgments on another employee who is related within such fourth degree concerning such matters as appointment, promotion and tenure.

 Hiring Foreign Nationals